Bucks County Disability (SSDI) Benefits Lawyer

 Applying for social security is not as simple as filling out a form and receiving money in a matter of weeks, or even months.
 Every year, millions of Americans apply for some form of social security benefits — and every year, hundreds of thousands of Americans are denied on their first and sometimes even second or third attempts to qualify.
 The social security system is designed to aggressively “weed out” approximately half of all total applicants, which means that unfortunately, the likelihood of rejection is high.

 At Young, Marr & Associates, we understand the frustration and anxiety our clients so often endure on the complex path toward receiving social security benefits.
-The good news is, whether you have yet to apply, are applying anew, or are resubmitting a rejected application for reconsideration, our Bucks County social security attorneys have 25 years of experience to help you reach your goals.
+The good news is, whether you have yet to apply, are applying anew, or are resubmitting a rejected application for reconsideration, our disability attorneys in Bucks County, PA have 25 years of experience to help you reach your goals.
 For a free and private legal consultation, call our law offices at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania today.

 Am I Eligible to Receive Social Security Benefits?